tc39/proposal-compartments/README.md

   }

   // If the given namespace does not pass a ModuleExportsNamespace brandcheck,
-  // the compartment will not support live bindings to the properties of that
+  // the loader will not support live bindings to the properties of that
   // object, but will instead produce an emulation of a module exports namespace,
   // using a frozen snapshot of the own properties of the given object.
   // The module exports namespace for this module does not reflect any future